 Numerous environmental management, pollution prevention, and sustainability programs across ORR embody efforts to achieve enduring sustainability in facilities, operations, and organizational culture.
-These programs conserve water and energy, minimize waste, and promote energy-efficient buildings, sustainable landscaping, green transportation, and sustainable acquisition.
-In turn, these initiatives decrease the life cycle costs of programs and projects while also reducing risks to the environment.
-As described in Chapters 3, 4, and 5, ORR contractors achieved a high level of excellence in environmental management, pollution prevention, and sustainability programs in 2021.
+The objectives of these programs are to conserve water and energy. minimize waste, and promote energy-efficient buildings, sustainable landscaping, green transportation, and sustainable acquisition.
+Consequently, these initiatives decrease the life cycle costs of programs and projects while also reducing risks to the environment.
+As described in Chapters 3, 4, and 5, ORR contractors achieved a high level of excellence in environmental management, pollution prevention, and sustainability programs in 2022.